Connect to your cloud server with SSH for this exercise.

 Using nginx to make both components appear as a single website

-The problem we have is that our two components are deployed on separate domains,
+The problem we have is that our two components are deployed on separate domains, therefore a request from the landing page to the backend is a cross-origin request and is blocked by the same-origin policy by default.

 What if we had only one domain, and therefore only one origin?

-Let’s assume that we want the revprod application (both the backend and the
+Letโs assume that we want the revprod application (both the backend and the

 landing page) to be accessible at one URL: